Fin whale: Whaling

+The introduction of factory ships with stern slipways in 1925 substantially increased the number of whales taken per year.
+By 1962–63, sei whale catches began to increase as fin whales became scarce.
+From the late 19th century until the 1960s, fin whales were a major target of whaling in the Sea of Japan.
+Japan took 300 to 400 fin whales per year in the Sea of Japan and East China Sea in the 1910s and 100 to 200 per year in the 1920s.
+After World War II, Korean whaling companies began hunting fin whales in these waters, and China and North Korea may have joined the hunt, but by the 1960s, the number of whales caught declined sharply due to population decline, and minke whales became the primary target in these waters.

 The IWC prohibited hunting in the Southern Hemisphere in 1976.
 The Soviet Union engaged in the illegal killing of protected whale species in the North Pacific and Southern Hemisphere, over-reporting fin whale catches to cover up illegal takes of other species.
-In the North Pacific, they reported taking over 10,000 fin whales between 1961 and 1979, while the true catch was less than 9,000.
-In the Southern Hemisphere, they reported taking nearly 53,000 between 1948 and 1973, when the true total was a little over 41,000.
 The fin whale was given full protection from commercial whaling by the IWC in the North Pacific in 1976, and in the North Atlantic in 1987, with small exceptions for aboriginal catches and catches for research purposes.
 All populations worldwide remain listed as endangered species by the US National Marine Fisheries Service and the International Conservation Union Red List.
-The fin whale is on Appendix 1 of CITES.

 The IWC has set a quota of 19 fin whales per year for Greenland.
 Meat and other products from whales killed in these hunts are widely marketed within Greenland, but export is illegal.
 Iceland and Norway are not bound by the IWC's moratorium on commercial whaling because both countries filed objections to it.

-In October 2006, Iceland's fisheries ministry authorized the hunting of 9 fin whales through August 2007.
-In 2009 and 2010, Iceland caught 125 and 148 fin whales, respectively.
-An Icelandic company, Hvalur, caught over a hundred fin whales in 2014, and exported a record quantity of 2071 tonnes in a single shipment in 2014.
-Since 2006, Hvalur has caught more than 500 fin whales and exported more than 5000 tonnes of whale meat to Japan.

-In the Southern Hemisphere, Japan permits annual takes of 10 fin whales under its Antarctic Special Permit whaling program for the 2005–2006 and 2006–2007 seasons.
-The proposal for 2007–2008 and the subsequent 12 seasons allows taking 50 per year.
-While 10 fin whales were caught in the 2005–06 season and three in the 2006–07 season, none were caught in the 2007–2008 season.
-A single fin whale was caught in both the 2008–09 and 2009–10 seasons, two were taken in the 2010–11 season, and one was taken in the 2011–12 season.
+In the Southern Hemisphere, Japan permitted annual takes of 10 fin whales under its Antarctic Special Permit whaling program for the 2005–2006 and 2006–2007 seasons.
+The proposal for 2007–2008 and the subsequent 12 seasons allowed takes of 50 per year.
+In 2019, Japan left the International Whaling Commission (IWC) and resumed commercial whaling.
+Japan reported a catch of 212 total whales in both 2020 and 2021; however, no fin whale catches have yet been reported.

-Fin whales have been targets of illegal captures using harpoons for dolphin hunts or intentionally drive whales into nets.